-I’ve chosen the links below specifically to help you with IELTS Listening (though some are more ‘fun’ than others!).
+I’ve chosen the links below specifically to help you with IELTS Listening.

 They are a combination of websites that I’ve used with my students, and ones that my students say they found useful.

 Please let me know if I have missed any that you like!

 IELTS Listening resources, links, apps and podcasts